innovate-invent/GalaxyDocker/README.md

 </section>
 ```

-These lines adds a section called “Docker tools” in the tool section of the galaxy GUI.
+These lines add a section called “Docker tools” in the tool section of the galaxy GUI.
 It also tells galaxy the location of the tool xml.

 Original tool_conf.xml:
 ```xml